phreis/flexible-approval/README.md

 To create a scenario got to **Scenarios** and select **Create a new scenario**

-You alway begin a Scenario with a START node.
+You always begin a Scenario with a START node.
 Enter the description of your Scenario in the corresponding form field.

 ### Context Data Description

-The Context Data Description basically describes the data you want to approve within this scenario.
+The Context Data Description basically describes the data you want to approve.
 It has to be in JSON format.
 In case of the Holiday approval wokflow example, this could look like the following definition:

 ```
 {